arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 Provide accessible link to calculations -

 - Model:
-- Data center : [date center requested]
+- Data center:

 Output:
  - projected input tokens per month per model for this use case:
- - peak api requests/hour: (if any surge usage is expected)

 input:
 -  Number of users:
--  api requests per month
+-  api requests per month:
--  tokens per api request per user
+-  tokens per api request per user:

 copy section 8 for each model used in this feature.

 #### 9. Performance

-[Latency requirements if applicable]
+Latency requirements if applicable:

-[rate limits requirements if applicable]
+rate limits requirements if applicable:

 #### 10. Aha!